circlesystems/ForgeRock/README.md

 ## Circle Authorize Node
-This node Authorizes use of the CircleService.
+This node Authorizes use of the Circle Service.

 ![ScreenShot](./circleauthorize.png)